angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Devros Quest.md

 Planning 5 fights, 3 small traps/non-combat encounters, 1 big trap/non-combat encounter, 1 boss fight.
 # Room 1: Temple Vestebule
 Here the party will be welcomed warmly by a dark-haired Priestess of Sarenrae with bright green eyes.
 A DC 50 Sense Motive or Spellcraft check reveals that this Priestess' mind is asleep and being actively controlled at a distance by something else.
-She will recognize Devros ("from Father Traric's description" if asked), approach the party, and offer to escort them to a private room where the Father would be "happy to meet them."
+She will recognize Devros ("from Father Traric's description" if asked), approach the party, and offer to escort them to a private room where the Father would be "happy to meet them." **(Does she run if the party engages her in combat for any number of reasons?)**
 # Room 2, Encounter 1: Secret Sanctuary

 The hidden room the party is escorted to is well hidden, and the Priestess takes deliberate pains not to reveal the mechanism by which the door is opened to the party.
 A DC 25 Perception roll is required to spot her secretly operate the mechanism in the floor.